luismineo/odin-recipes/README.md

-# odin-recipes

-# Recipes project of the introduction lesson in the Odin Project
+# Odin Recipes project

-Simple HTML with some recipes
+Simple HTML with some recipes as a introduction lesson in the Odin Project